 Two weeks later, yet another angry mob is formed.
 They decide Dr Frankenstein must be harbouring the Monster and attack the hospital.
 Erik comes along on horseback and tries to stop the mob.
 Ralph Bellamy on horseback trying to talk down an angry mob is… well, actually it’s kind of cool.
 When I build my time machine, I’ll start pitching my ‘Ralph Bellamy: One Man Riot Negotiator’ series to Jack Warner.

-“Nothing’s to be gained by hasty action,” Erik says, and that could easily be the tagline of the movie.
+“Nothing’s to be gained by hasty action,” Erik says.
+This could easily be the tagline of the movie.

-The filming isn’t bad, and there are some good actors doing their best with the material they have to work with.
-The cinematography isn’t at the heights it reached in Bride, still pretty good.
-On the other hand the direction is very stodgy and the whole thing seems more stagey than it really needs to be.
+There are some good actors doing their best with the material they have to work with.
+The cinematography isn’t at the heights it reached in Bride, butstill pretty good.
+On the other hand the direction is very bland and the whole thing seems more stagey than it really needs to be.
 The tension of the earlier films is not there, nor the humanity.
 It lacks any sort of point, just sort of going through the motions.
 Brains, mobs, Ygor, yadda yadda.

 I’d kind of like to say more about it, but there isn’t much to say.
-Ghost is probably the most forgettable of the Universal Frankensteins, In spite of that, it has three interesting points: one, the Monster is immortal and indestructible.
-Two, the Monster can be frozen somehow.
+Ghost is probably the most forgettable of the Universal Frankensteins, In spite of that, it has three interesting points: one — the Monster is immortal and indestructible.
+Two, the Monster can be frozen somehow and revived when required.
 And three, one riot, one Ralph Bellamy.